-In this guide, we’ll walk you through how to securely retrieve secrets stored in AWS Secrets Manager across different AWS accounts using a Python script running on an EC2 instance.
+When working with multiple AWS accounts, securely managing secrets can be challenging.
+In this tutorial, we’ll walk you through how to retrieve AWS Secrets Manager keys across accounts using a Python script on an EC2 instance.
+Looking to automate your secrets retrieval, this guide provides a practical, hands-on solution for secure access.

 - AWS Account A: Hosts the secret in Secrets Manager.